wesovilabs/beyond/README.md

 > Released Goa versions are available [here](https://github.com/wesovilabs/goa/releases)

-In case of you're working with Glide or GoDeps you can add the dependency by
+In case of you're working with Glide or GoDeps you can add Goa to your project as described:

 **Glide**
 ```bash